gortonator/bsds-6650/assignments-2021/Assignment-2.md

 ## Performance Testing
 As in assignment 1, we want to test your new server/database with our load generating client.
 Test with {32, 64, 128, 256} client threads and report the outputs for each.

 You may find you get database deadlocks.
 You will need to find a way to work around these through SQL/schema changes or request retries.
-Some useful advise on MYSQL deadlocks is [here](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks.html).
+Some useful advice on MYSQL deadlocks is [here](https://dev.mysql.com/doc/refman/8.0/en/innodb-deadlocks.html).

 Your tests should successfully execute every request and store each purchase in the database.